crocmons/AIOD-rest-api/docs/hosting/authentication.md

 Roles identify a type or category of user and determine their access and permissions within applications.
 Currently, only the ` edit_aiod_resources` role is defined, granting users the ability to upload and edit resources.
 Note that roles may be used for services other than the metadata catalogue.
+New roles can be created from the admin console, see ["Creating a realm role"](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-creating-realm-roles_server_administration_guide).

 [//]: # ( Are we missing roles?
 Check admin console.
 Are all roles still relevant? delete if not)